Azure/Industrial-IoT/docs/opc-publisher/readme.md

 > It is highly recommended to always run OPC Publisher with strict adherence turned on.

-All versions of OPC Publisher support a non-standard, simple JSON telemetry format (typically referred to as "Samples" format and which is the default setting).
+All versions of OPC Publisher also support a non-standard, simple JSON telemetry format (typically referred to as "Samples" format and which is the default setting).
 Samples mode is compatible with [Azure Time Series Insights](https://azure.microsoft.com/services/time-series-insights/):

 ``` json
 [